aidanboyne/BCM/_posts/2023-08-21-PBL_TTMW4_C1_Appendicitis.md

 The costs of services are set by individual hospitals and outlined in a document known as the chargemaster rates.
 However, almost no one actually pays the publicized chargemaster rates.
 The vast majority of health care consumers are represented by a payer of some kind, such as a commercial health insurance company, Medicaid, or Medicare.
 Commercial insurers negotiate the actual prices they pay during the process of contracting with providers.
 Medicare and Medicaid establish their own payment levels independent of hospitals’ chargemaster lists – Medicare through the federal government and Medicaid through state governments.

+Hospital price transparency helps Americans know the cost of a hospital item or service before receiving it.
+Starting January 1, 2021, each hospital operating in the United States will be required to provide clear, accessible pricing information online about the items and services they provide in two ways:

+ - As a comprehensive machine-readable file with all items and services.
+ - In a display of shoppable services in a consumer-friendly format.

+CMS audits a sample of hospitals, in addition to investigating complaints that are submitted to CMS, and hospitals may face civil monetary penalties for noncompliance.

 ### Medical Bill Services

 Generally, if your income is less than or equal to 200% of the federal poverty guidelines you may receive some financial assistance from Texas Health.
 Many hospitals also have individual financial assistance programs that can reduce or eliminate debt based on income and other measures.

-What is the relationship between credit card debt/bankruptcy and medical bills?
-How to navigate a patient’s financial concerns and what resources are available?
-Bedside resources for patient and for physician
-What entities are responsible for setting procedure, prescription, hospital visit costs?
-Interplay of insurance, pharm, and hospital.
+The [national financial resource directory](https://www.patientadvocate.org/explore-our-resources/national-financial-resource-directory/) provides a list of personalized resources based on patient needs.

+Worst case scenario here is still good.